- Academic Affairs

 - Supporting the culture of assessment

 Yes!
 Please recommend PAL to your staff, especially if your department is not represented in the group.
 It is important that most (if not all) of CLS is represented.

 Absolutely!
 We are here to help.
 If you would like assistance at any stage of the assessment process, please complete the online request form.
 This form is the preferred format for departments to submit requests and will help the PAL team coordinate projects and ensure you receive timely and efficient support.
-Once the form is submitte, you will be contacted by a members of the PAL team who will further support you in your request.
+Once the form is submitted, you will be contacted by a member of the PAL team who will further support you in your request.